 Older adults should make certain that they’re consuming an adequate amount of fluids, as this can sometimes be difficult to detect.

 As people age, their thirst receptors change.
-Not only do the thirst signals get weaker, they require consumption of less fluid to feel satisfied.
-Older people feel thirst less strongly, and when they do feel thirsty it only takes a little bit of fluid to feel satiated even though the body may still crave more.
+Not only do the thirst signals of older people get weaker, but they also feel satisfied after less fluid consumption even though the body may still need more.
 This can lead to dehydration and even death in severe circumstances.

 The recommended daily fluid intake for older adults is 3.7L for men and 2.5L for women.
 One study showed that less than half of Americans over the age of 65 meet these recommended guidelines, so it’s important that older adults drink more fluids, even if they don’t necessarily feel thirsty.

 This total recommended intake can come from both beverages and food.
 Water and other beverages should be consumed regularly throughout the day to ensure proper hydration.
 If more fluid is needed, foods that contain water can be eaten, like fruits and vegetables.

 Maintaining a Balanced Diet